MariaPZ1/WHSTechNotes/journal.md

 I complete Compute It in hour of code
 # March 24, 2025
 Education is the process of gaining information or sharing knowdledge, its main goal is to prepare people to contribute in a society.
 An educated population supports economic growth.
+# April 2, 2025
+I complete Make a flappy game in hour of code